marxin/texi2rst-generated/sphinx/gccint/guidelines-for-diagnostics.rst

 Coding Conventions
 ^^^^^^^^^^^^^^^^^^

-See the https://gcc.gnu.org/codingconventions.html#Diagnosticsdiagnostics section of the GCC coding conventions.
+See the `diagnostics section <https://gcc.gnu.org/codingconventions.html#Diagnostics>`_ of the GCC coding conventions.

 In the C++ front end, when comparing two types in a message, use :samp:`%H` and :samp:`%I` rather than :samp:`%T`, as this allows the diagnostics